boldbi/bold-bi-docs/docs/managing-resources/manage-permissions.md

 </table>

 ## Add permissions
-The add permission section is divided into four sections.
+The Add Permission section is divided into four sections:
 1. All Resources
 2. Specific Resources
 3. All Settings